Why do I want to wrap my headers, pipes, or tubular manifolds?

 DEI Exhaust Wrap Kits make your project the total package.
 They provide easy and efficient installation, professional looks and maximum durability.
 Each DEI Automotive Exhaust Wrap Kit has enough material and parts to cover a standard set of V8 headers.
 These kits also include assorted Stainless Steel Locking Ties and your choice of HT Silicone spray color.
 DEI Exhaust Wrap Kits are complete and allow the job to be finished without any additional trips to the auto parts store.

 How do I calculate how much exhaust wrap I need?

 Every DEI Exhaust Wrap product page features an Exhaust Wrap Calculator tab where you can figure out how much wrap you need before you purchase.
-Just input the length and diameter of the exhaust pipe you need wrapped, add your wrap size and the suggested 0.25 inch overlap, and you'll receive an estimate on how much exhaust wrap will be needed to complete the job...
+Just input the length and diameter of the exhaust pipe you need wrapped, add your wrap size.
+The suggested 0.25 inch overlap is already in place, but feel free to adjust as needed.
+You'll receive an estimate on how much exhaust wrap will be needed to complete the job.
 Just remember: the calculator doesn't account for any bends in the exhaust pipe, which will use a little more exhaust wrap material than a straight pipe.